 The 1988 AGGS Sinningia Register lists the hybrid 'Betty Stoehr' as being from a selfing of S. eumorpha x S. speciosa, which would imply that the primary cross was fertile.
 I'm skeptical.

 The type species of Sinningia, Sinningia helleri, is most likely in this clade, given its similarity to Sinningia guttata.
-There is no way to be certain, unless the species is rediscovered.
+Unpublished work in Geneva apparently indicates that this is true.

 S. gigantifolia and S. cochlearis are closely related species.
 They have two notable features in common.
-First, they have alternate leaves, instead of the opposite leaves found in all other sinningias.
+First, they may have alternate leaves, instead of the opposite leaves found in all other sinningias.
+[My plants of S. gigantifolia have mostly opposite leaves.]
 Second, when winter comes, their stems die back to a point one or two nodes above the previous year's die-back, so that the stems gradually extend.

 Vanhouttea fruticulosa is a tuberless subshrub.